JS-DevTools/ono/README.md

 ### `ono([err], [props], [message, ...])`
 Creates an [`Error`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error) object with the given properties.

 * `err` - _(optional)_ An existing error object.
-This error's message and stack trace will be appended to the new error.
+This error's message, stack trace, and properties will be appended to the new error.

 * `props` - _(optional)_ An object whose properties will be added to the new error.
 Properties can be anything, including objects and functions.